 It’s important to note that filing for the end of conservatorship is one of the only rights Britney Spears has.
 She needs a judge’s permission to speak or request changes, such as a new lawyer, she needs financial agreement from the conservatorship to spend her own money.
 Christ, she even needs permission to get an IUD removed.
 But petitioning the end of the conservatorship is about the only legal right she retained as a conservatee.

-When you think about it, it makes sense that Britney didn’t want to rip the bandaid off so completely.
+When you think about it, it makes sense that Britney didn’t want to rip the bandaid off too fast.
 She’s been living this way for 13 years.
 Anyone trying to surface from that would need time to adjust, time to find their feet and independence again.
-In court, she explicitly said she did not want to go through another evaluation, it was too traumatic and she wanted to prove that she was capable on her own.
+In court, she explicitly said she did not want to go through another evaluation in order to gain her freedom, it was too traumatic and she wanted to prove that she was capable on her own.
 Maybe she even enjoys the security that the conservatorship offers her once her father has been removed from it.
 Who knows, but it was her right to pull that trigger.

 It’s one thing she could always do, and Mr Spears had the option of ending the conservatorship for the last 13 years.
 So why now?

-Unfortunately, it’s not a case o some newfound empathy for his daughter.
-It’s a case of being backed into a corner.
+Unfortunately, it doesn’t look like a case of newfound empathy for his daughter.
+It’s about being backed into a corner.

 With the limelight very much on him in terms of media coverage after Britney’s public statement and the petition to remove him from the conservatorship looking likely, he didn’t really have anywhere else to go.

-He made murmurs about resigning as conservator that no one really bought, making promises without any real timeline and it’s said he was requesting $2 million from Britney’s estate and all his legal fees covered to step down.
+He made murmurs about resigning as conservator that no one really bought, making promises without any real timeline and it’s said he requested $2 million from Britney’s estate and all his legal fees covered to step down.

-So he decided to throw his last shot, a bit like the DUP this week (did I just link Britney Spears with Northern Irish politics?!
-Yes, yes I did).
+So he decided to throw his last shot.
 Rather than leave his daughter with the one right left to her, the right to request an end to everything, he decided to pull the trigger himself, hoping it takes the heat off him.

 The complexity of the request